 Killer logo design will be different every time, depending on the brand's overall identity.
 Each identity project is unique.
 They all have their own issues to overcome and challenges to conquer.
 But you should still approach each brief in a similar way: develop a workflow that allows maximum creativity and is productive.

 This tutorial will walk you through the core stages of creating a new identity for the ultra-modern HabiGym.
 I'll show you how this identity was conceived, explaining each stage of the process from when the ideas were born through to the final presentation.
 As well as demonstrating some of the essential tools and skills that you can learn to help streamline your workflow in Illustrator, I'll also share a few best-practice rules of thumbs for working smarter.

 This guide will not only help you with your own identity commissions, it's also packed with helpful hints and tips on how best to present your vision to the client.

 If you're in the zone and want to find out more about the process of designing a great logo, we've covered everything you need know in our comprehensive guide to logo design.
-And if don't have Illustrator and want to have a go at learning how to make a logo in Photoshop, then see check out our guide.
+And if you don't have Illustrator, you might want to learn how to make a logo in Photoshop.

 01. Always start on paper